 Can A Flexible Workforce Work For You?

 Discover what a flexible workforce is and, more so, its potential benefits.
 After each year-end, companies reopen after the festive season.
-This means a busy time for C-level executives, managers, and onsite staff members, who must complete strategies, budgets, and considerably more for the year ahead.
+This means a busy time for C-level executives, managers, and on-site staff members, who must complete strategies, budgets, and considerably more for the year ahead.

 All these efforts seek to gain more market share, beat off the competition, and increase profits by reducing business overheads.
 Some companies will succeed in all their objectives; others will fail dismally.
 Is there a staffing solution to help businesses remain more agile?
 Yes, there certainly is!
 Enterprises are increasingly investing in a flexible workforce.
+As Josh Bersin, a Global HR Analyst, once said, “Flexibility in the workforce is no longer optional; it is a strategic imperative.”
+What Bersin reinforces is the strategic value of adopting a flexible workforce and adds authority from an industry expert.

 What is a flexible workforce?

-Nevertheless, they assist the core staff with their work, or they may undertake a specialist position, saving the company from hiring extra onsite staff.
+Nevertheless, they assist the core staff with their work, or they may undertake a specialist position, saving the company from hiring extra on-site staff.
 For example, a virtual assistant can affect software development, graphic design, or web design and development.
 Such work can be set for a fixed term, such as a few weeks or months.

 What are the benefits of a flexible workforce?

 Within this flexible workforce environment are two main stakeholders: the employee and the employer.
 The benefits for each differ slightly.
 In general, the benefits of this type of staffing model apply to both parties.
-Businesses have access to great talent, the workforce has access to better prospects, enterprises gain access to novel skills, and employees acquire new skills by working for different businesses.

 What are the perils of a flexible workforce?